 We encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
 As a precaution, we are offering you a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
-This product provides you with identity detection and resolution of identity theft.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in the following pages.
+For more information, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the additional information provided with this letter.